Transfer Applicants FAQs

 • Am I required to submit my high school transcripts?

 If you have completed fewer than 30 transferable post-secondary college credits, you must submit your high school transcripts with your application.
+Note that the 30 credits do not include dual enrollment or test credits (AP/IB) or courses currently in-progress

 If you are admitted and choose to enroll, you must submit your final high school transcript, regardless of the number of credits earned.